verdaccio/docker-examples/ldap-verdaccio-v4/readme.md

 ## Credentials

-You can find the complete list of user on `people.ldif` file.
+You can find the complete list of users in the `people.ldif` file.
 However here a brief list of credentials.

 ```
 marpontes: pass